Random find of the day.

 The talk of caves or hollows, has made me think again about ‘what’ the term Omphalos Rift might actually mean!

-An omphalos may be a stone marker, or egg shaped conical object, a protruding hub or raised central area, such as that of a wheel, shield or vessel, it also stands as a descriptive term for the navel and a raised hill or geographic mound.
+An omphalos may be a stone marker, or egg shaped conical object, a protruding hub or raised central area, such as that of a wheel, shield or vessel, it also stands as a descriptive term for a protruding navel (outie) as a raised hill or geographic mound.

 The location of Crete can be identified as the city of the navel, and similarly the location in Dante’s Inferno is a mountain.